Fujifilm X-A5 vs Pentax K-1

 |Olympus E-M1 II||Y||stereo||mono||Y||Y||micro||3.0||Y||-||-|

 It is notable that the K-1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A5 lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-1 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the X-A5 and the K-1 have been discontinued, but can regularly be found used on eBay.
+The K-1 was replaced by the Pentax K-1 II, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Pentax K-1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.